nubenetes/awesome-kubernetes/docs/python.md

 - [ZipPy: Python3 on top of the JVM (faster than PyPy!)](https://bitbucket.org/ssllab/zippy)
 - [DictMySQL: A MySQL class for more convenient database manipulation with Python dictionary](https://github.com/ligyxy/DictMySQL)
 - [WinPython: Portable Scientific Python 2/3 32/64bit Distribution for Windows](http://sourceforge.net/projects/winpython/)
+- [Kite 🌟](https://www.kite.com/) Kite is the best autocompletions engine available for Python, powered by AI.
+Check it out — It's free!

 ### Web Scraping with Python
 - [Scrapy](http://scrapy.org/) An open source and collaborative framework for extracting the data you need from websites.
 In a fast, simple, yet extensible way.